 - (a) A loading rack measuring system shall be equipped with an effective air/vapor eliminator or other automatic means to prevent the passage of air/vapor through the meter unless the system is designed or operationally controlled by a means such that air/vapor cannot enter the system. - (b) Vent lines from the air/vapor eliminator shall be made of appropriate non-collapsible material.
+(Added 1994) (Amended 2017) - S.2.2.
+Provision for Sealing.
+For devices and systems in which the configuration or calibration parameters can be changed by use of a removable digital storage device, security shall be provided for those parameters as specified in G-S.8.2.
+Devices and Systems Adjusted Using Removable Digital Storage Devices.
+For parameters adjusted using other means, the following applies.

-S.2.2.
-Provision for Sealing. - Adequate provision shall be made for an approved means of security (e.g., data change audit trail) or for physically applying a security seal in such a manner that requires the security seal to be broken before an adjustment or interchange can be made of:
+Adequate provision shall be made for an approved means of security (e.g., data change audit trail) or for physically applying a security seal in such a manner that requires the security seal to be broken before an adjustment or interchange can be made of:

-- (a) any measuring or indicating element; - (b) any adjustable element for controlling delivery rate when such rate tends to affect the accuracy of deliveries; and

-(c) any metrological parameter that will affect the metrological integrity of the device or system.
+- (a) any measuring or indicating element; - (b) any adjustable element for controlling delivery rate when such rate tends to affect the accuracy of deliveries; and - (c) any metrological parameter that will affect the metrological integrity of the device or system.

 When applicable, the adjusting mechanism shall be readily accessible for purposes of affixing a security seal.

-[Audit trails shall use the format set forth in Table S.2.2.]
-[Nonretroactive as of January 1, 1995]
+Audit trails shall use the format set forth in Table S.2.2.
+[Nonretroactive as of January 1, 1995] (Amended 1991, 1993, 1995, 2006, and 2019)